 - Handlebars have resistance and incline controls on them

 - There are 25 different levels of resistance available

 - The Nautilus U618 can fit a large range of people based on height and weight

 - Floor stabilizers make the bike stable on more intense workouts

 - Transport wheels make it easier to move around the home

 - Price is higher than some other options out there

 The Nautilus U618 upright bike is a brilliant piece of equipment.
 As much as we want to find weaknesses, it simply doesn’t seem to have them.
 The price might be higher than others on the market, but it also delivers so much more as well.
 The resistance is smooth, offers customization and challenges.
 The monitor gives you preset workouts, app connections and data tracking.
-The handlebars and saddle are both extremely comfortable and adjustable, with features that you wouldn’t expect from this level.
+The handlebars and saddle are extremely comfortable and adjustable, with features you wouldn’t expect from this level.
 Just everything is so good, it’s actually crazy.
 If you have the funds to acquire it, the Nautilus U618 is one of the best that you can get.
 This is an automatic recommendation from us.